Skip to content

 • Practice self-compassion: Research shows that self-compassion is one of the best strategies for handling internal criticism or self-judgment.
 If you struggle with being overly hard on yourself, consider practicing more self-kindness.

-• Practice mindfulness: Mindfulness can help you build a more profound sense of self-awareness, and it can generally boost your mental well-being, regardless of your external circumstances.
+• Practice mindfulness: Mindfulness can help you build a more profound sense of self-awareness and boost your mental well-being, regardless of your external circumstances.

 Additional Resources